February 17, 2017

 The ideal candidate will have the following:

-§ Experience in legal services, preferably with a background in housing law;
+- Two to three years of experience in legal services, preferably with a background in housing law;

-§ Strong litigation, organizational, communication, and leadership skills;
+- Strong litigation, organizational, communication, and leadership skills;

 - A demonstrated commitment to social and economic justice; and

 - Bilingual skills strongly preferred but not required.

 Membership or eligibility for membership in the DC bar is required.